 I give this one five kludge turkeys.
 Two for using the exception control flow thing, and three for calling the function in an array accessed by modulus that will raise and error when the modulus isn’t zero.
 I wanted to just divide by zero, but javascript is wrong and thinks that division by zero returns infinity, so I had to kludge it up a notch.

-2. boolean operators (ifs in disguise)
+2. boolean operators (if

-This takes advantage of the short circuiting nature of && and || to simulate the conditional logic.
+This takes advantage of the short circuiting nature of &&

 for (i = 0 ; i < 17 ; i++) {